-The Prime Minister's Science, Technology, and Innovation Advisory Council (PM-STIAC) recommended a ‘One Health Mission’ which will serve to coordinate, support, and integrate all the existing One Health activities in the country and fill gaps where it is appropriate.
+There are many One Health efforts underway in various Ministries of the Government of India, in private organizations in addition to a range of activities globally.
+This presents a prospect to review the areas of focus underlying each effort, identify opportunities for collaboration and work towards filling any remaining gaps.
+Considering this, The Prime Minister's Science, Technology, and Innovation Advisory Council (PM-STIAC) in its 21st meeting, approved to set up a National One Health Mission with a cross-ministerial effort which will serve to coordinate, support, and integrate all the existing One Health activities in the country and fill gaps where it is appropriate.

-Proposed Priority areas of One Health Mission
+Critical enabling activities of the One Health Mission

 State pilots are being developed to better inform the implementation and to ensure that the Mission is grounded and informed by ongoing activities and capabilities.
 Moreover, following detailed mapping exercises are being conducted.
 This will ensure continuous strengthening of the existing programs and systems.

 Disease gap prioritization exercise: A comprehensive collation of all the diseases of One Health priorities (zoonotic, transboundary animal diseases and diseases of epidemic/pandemic potential) and available interventions (vaccines, therapeutics, and diagnostics) across human, animal husbandry and wildlife sectors has been performed with extensive consultations.
 Gaps thus identified will be prioritized to serve as a guide for targeted R&D or epidemiological studies.
 This is envisioned to be a live database that will be continuously updated as the program evolves.